 The advantages of cooking with gas

 The reason most professional kitchens use gas cooktops is that they can easily control the heat.
-With a simple turn of the dial the flame gets bigger or smaller so that the change in heat is immediate and precise.
-There’s no long wait for the pan to heat up or for it to cool down, saving time and ensuring dishes aren’t spoilt by a slow response.
-Temperatures are closer to the recommended heat in recipe books, helping you to achieve dependable results every time you cook.
-There’s a reason for the saying, “we’re cooking with gas!”
+With a simple turn of the dial, the flame gets bigger or smaller so the change in heat is immediate and precise.
+This saves time and ensures dishes aren't spoilt by a slow response.

 Even heat distribution

-Electric cooktops and the pans used on them need to be perfectly flat or the heat won’t be distributed evenly across the cookware.
-The flames on a gas cooktop are central so that they heat pans evenly, with no cool spots and without scorching them.
-As the entire surface of an electric cooktop heats up, gas cooktops tend to be safer as they are cooler when turned off.
+Cookware used on electric cooktops needs to be perfectly flat or the heat won't be distributed evenly while cooking.
+The flames on a gas cooktop, however, are central so that they heat cookware evenly, with no cool spots and without scorching them.

 Less wasted heat